-- Risk management training for the DoD acquisition corps needs to be updated and expanded, and IPT and OIPT personnel need to be educated on the new and expanding role of risk management in DoD systems acquisition. - · Risk Management knowledge level needs improvement. - · Education is a key to getting the support of OIPTs and PMs.
+- Risk management training for the DoD acquisition corps needs to be updated and expanded, and Integrated Product Team (IPT) and Overarching IPT (OIPT) personnel need to be educated on the new and expanding role of risk management in DoD systems acquisition. - Risk Management knowledge level needs improvement. - Education is a key to getting the support of OIPTs and PMs.

-The Working Group recommended that Defense Acquisition University (DAU) include training for Risk Management in all functional courses and develop a dedicated risk management course for acquisition corps personnel.
+The Working Group recommended that the Defense Acquisition University (DAU) include training for Risk Management in all functional courses and develop a dedicated risk management course for acquisition corps personnel.